25-MDDN242/letterforms-hayley-c/README.md

 ### Styling
 After creating the letterform shapes and interpolation, I wanted to work on the aesthetics of the letterforms, colour palette, and background to make exhibition more visually pleasing.

 To create more depth within the letters themselves I added a gradient, referencing [odmundeetgen's gradient lines code](https://editor.p5js.org/odmundeetgen/sketches/qqmp0fVSK).

+'''
+  var grad = this.drawingContext.createLinearGradient(linedX1, linedY1, linedX4, linedY4);
+  grad.addColorStop(0, white);
+  grad.addColorStop(.4, white25);
+  grad.addColorStop(.5, white15);
+  grad.addColorStop(.6, white25);
+  grad.addColorStop(1, white);
+  this.drawingContext.strokeStyle = grad;
+'''

  I found that this gradient effect worked better for the lined beziers when there were five thinner curves rather than the three.

 From feedback I received, I explored some different colour palettes.